 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

+Enter name of author who will introduce demonstrator: Demonstrating the procedure will be Click here to enter name of demonstrator(s)., a Click here to enter demonstrator job title. from my laboratory.
+Include additional demonstrators as needed.

 INTERVIEW: Author saying the above.

 The named demonstrator(s) looks up from workbench or desk or microscope and acknowledges the camera.